olivernewth/newth-hugo/content/newth.ai/contact.md

 - **Career growth** in product and tech
 - **Community building** and tech for social impact

-## Newsletter

-Want to stay updated without committing to a conversation?
-Consider subscribing to my occasional newsletter where I share thoughts on AI trends, product insights, and career development.

-{{< newsletter-signup >}}

 Looking forward to connecting with you!

 — Oliver